 Instead, present simply stated tour descriptions outlining all of the requirements and expectations to ensure your potential customers know exactly what they are up for.

 To up the ante even more, add some social proof and credibility to your tour descriptions by including a TripAdvisor widget on your tour description pages.
-You could even take it one step further by integrating the widget onto a sticky button button like we did with Lost Beach.
+You could even take it one step further by integrating the widget onto a sticky button button.

 By showing off your TripAdvisor ranking and reviews, you’ll be able to let every potential customer know that you are a credible tour business that like-minded people have enjoyed using.